pingcap/tidb-course-201-lab/tidb-quick-demo/303-tidb-admin-10-nodes-solo/README.md

     $ export AWS_SESSION_TOKEN="<YOUR_SESSION_TOKEN>"
     ```

-3. Create the demo Cloud Formation stack.
+3. Create the class Cloud Formation stack.
 Provide your name and your email as input parameters (for resource tagging purpose, otherwise the demo steps will fail).
 This stack will be created in "us-west-2" (Oregon) region:
     ```
     $ cd setup/
-    $ ./deploy-quick-demo-stack-on-aws.sh <YOUR_NAME> <YOUR_EMAIL>
+    $ ./deploy-lab-stack-on-aws.sh <YOUR_NAME> <YOUR_EMAIL>
     ```
     ```
-    $ ./deploy-quick-demo-stack-on-aws.sh gXXXXXXXo gXXXXXXXo@pXXXXXXXm
+    $ ./deploy-lab-stack-on-aws.sh gXXXXXXXo gXXXXXXXo@pXXXXXXXm
     {
-          "StackId": "arn:aws:cloudformation:us-west-2:XXXXXXXXXX:stack/quick-demo-002/d9caf6b0-ed4f-11ed-ac4e-02ca195509c9"
+        "StackId": "arn:aws:cloudformation:us-west-2:XXXXXXXXXX:stack/lab-303-v2/1aa6baa0-ee42-11ed-a1b9-06ee049f6e4d"
     }
     ```

 4. Wait the Cloud Formation stack run to completion.
 Run following script to check the status, until you get the `COMPLETION` status on `StackStatus` attribute in the output.
-It will create 1 VPC, 4 subnets, 4 auto scaling groups, 9 EC2 instances, 1 Lambda function, 1 SQS queue for you:
+It will create 1 VPC, 4 subnets, 5 auto scaling groups, 10 EC2 instances:
     ```
     $ ./show-quick-demo-stack-on-aws.sh
     ```